How To

 How to recognise improvement

-Nigel Hetherington explains how to assess training and competition performance
+Nigel Hetherington explains how to assess training and competition performance.

 Both the assessment of progress in training and the measurement of competitive performance are two potentially difficult quantities to determine in a reliable and meaningful way.
-While on the surface it may appear obvious that someone who scores their highest innings, runs their quickest time or lifts their greatest weight has performed to their best it may not necessarily be the case.
+While on the surface it may appear obvious that someone who scores their highest innings, runs their quickest time, or lifts their greatest weight has performed to their best it may not necessarily be the case.

 Are the results meaningful?

-While there is a battery of test measurements most athletes and their coaches can undertake to measure or evaluate progress against set targets and while some sports offer specific performance measurements by virtue of the sport itself, how can we be sure that the measurement itself is meaningful and how do we know if the result represents an improvement?
+While there is a battery of test measurements most athletes and their coaches can undertake to measure or evaluate progress against set targets and while some sports offer specific performance measurements by the sport itself, how can we be sure that the measurement itself is meaningful and how do we know if the result represents an improvement?
 Let us look at an example to help us work through a few points:

 • Our athlete has been working on improving their hamstring flexibility